soundpress/nycadministrativecode/docs/c13/index.rst

 k.
 Public administrators not affected.
 Nothing in this section shall in any way contravene, modify or repeal any existing provision of law, general, special or local, relating to the jurisdiction, powers, privileges, personnel, duties and functions of any public administrator.

+* Editor's note: In McClendon v.
+Rossetti, 460 F.2d 111 , the court held that certain procedures of the police property clerk, which required persons from whom property was taken in the course of an arrest to commence a court proceeding to obtain the return of such property, combined with the provisions of section 14-140(f) of the Administrative Code, which required such persons to prove lawful possession of the property, denied such persons due process of law under the Fifth and Fourteenth amendments to the U.S. Constitution.
+Subsequent to the McClendon decision, the Police Department and the District Attorneys adopted procedures for claiming property taken or obtained by the police in the course of an arrest which were approved by the McClendon court.
+These procedures are codified as subchapter B of chapter 12 of title 38 of the Rules of the City of New York.